At least six dead as French train derails

 The train - a regional service that travels more slowly than France's TGV express trains - veered off the track en route from Paris to the city of Limoges at the station of Bretigny-sur-Orge, 26 km (16 miles) south of Paris.

-President Francois Hollande said there would be a thorough investigation into what had happened and sympathized with families for the fact it would take time to identify victims.
+President Francois Hollande said there would be a thorough investigation into what had happened and sympathised with families for the fact it would take time to identify victims.

 "A catastrophe has taken place," he told reporters at the scene, adding that the station would be shut for three days.